www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

         * [x] Links to these from `About this site` at personal website.
         * [x] Shrink project goals back to initial goals of the past.
     * [ ] Create help page for editor.
+        * [ ] Create documentation guidelines.
+            * [ ] Each document is specific to certain groups.
+            * [ ] All documentation structure is centered around most uninformed user.
         * [ ] Create a second document describing the currently implemented problems and problems soon to be implemented.
         * [ ] Consider using a chat bot like support system, in order to avoid clutter in editor.
           Maybe a general project/art concept like a `net.splitcells.network.support` might be useful here.